MsParvika/ImageProcessingAdvanced/README.md

+# Image Processing
+The project experiments with
+• text and image features,
+• vector models, and
+• similarity/distance measures
+##### Not meant to be Copied

 This is the main readme file.
 Please follow everything written in this and individual readme files (for each packages) for smooth merging of code.

 **Getting Started**